skyout/tips.js/README.md

 <input type="email" id="email" data-tooltip="Please enter an email address" data-tooltip-direction="top" />
 ```

-Then invoke tips() on the element's you'd like to show tooltips.
+Then invoke tips() on the elements you'd like to show tooltips.

 ```
 $("#email").tips();